soonsoon2/SPUM/README.md

 ----------------------------------------------
 Version 1.02

-Thanks for buying SPUM for your game project!!

 PLEASE NOTE that SPUM can only be legally downloaded from the following 2 sources:

   1. Unity Asset Store (Standard License)